Does this test have other names?

 What might affect my test results?

-Dialysis and a number of medications can affect your test results.
+Dialysis and a number of medicines can affect your test results.

 How do I get ready for this test?